 In some cases, the IUD can pierce the uterus, resulting in organ damage and increasing the risk of infection.
 Additionally, without being properly removed by a medical professional, it has the risk of breaking apart inside the body, which can cause a variety of adverse reactions.

 The Paragard IUD poses the possibility of many side effects acknowledged by the current manufacturer of the device, the Cooper Companies.
-Many lawsuits are taking form intending to hold this organization responsible for product liability, as claimants are arguing that they did not receive sufficient warning of the device’s risk of severe side effects.
+Many lawsuits are taking form, and the plaintiffs intend to hold this organization responsible for product liability.
+Claimants are arguing that they did not receive sufficient warning of the device’s risk of severe side effects.

 Side Effects of the Paragard IUD

 It is helpful to examine the risks that the manufacturer of Paragard IUD acknowledges as real threats to consumers’ health.
 On the Paragard IUD website, some of the effects of having the contraceptive device inserted into the uterus are clearly spelled out.
-One of the most commonly reported side effects is heavier and longer than normal periods, which typically happen in patients who have recently had the device implanted.
+One of the most commonly reported side effects is heavier and longer-than-normal periods, typically in patients who have recently had the device implanted.

 Perforation of the Uterine Wall

 Piercing the uterine wall is one of the more serious complications that can arise from having a Paragard IUD installed.
 This risk factor can cause a domino effect of health problems and may require corrective surgery.
 According to a study on intrauterine devices and risk of uterine perforation in the Open Access Journal of Contraception, in severe cases, an IUD can become lodged in one’s abdomen, bowel, or urinary tract.